SaaS

 the shift

-Are we designing for discoverability, or for meaningful participation?
+Are we designing for visibility or engagement?

 The Decision